10 Product Design Interview Questions and Answers for 2023

 Answer: You should expect to hear answers that reflect in-depth expertise in product design.
 The following are a few examples:

 - Product designers create their own approaches to design work, and these approaches evolve.
 Candidates should mention a few experiences of their career.

 - Designers also use a few standard processes, research methods, and tools.
 Candidates should describe them and how they adopted them.

 - Product designers must tailor their methods to suit the business goals of the company they are working with.
 Candidates should mention examples of them.

 - Candidates should mention how they have used “design thinking”.
 You can read more on design thinking in our article here.

 - Product designers need to mention their expertise in HCD (Human-Centered Design) with practical examples.

-- Candidates should highlight examples of using tools and methods like competitive audits, stakeholder interviews, user personas, empathy maps, user researches, content audits, etc.
+- Candidates should highlight examples of using tools and research methods like competitive audits, stakeholder interviews, user personas, empathy maps, user research, content audits, etc.

-- Product designers should talk about their experience of designing MVPs (Minimum Viable Products).
+- Product designers should talk about their experience in designing MVPs (Minimum Viable Products).